 Hummer Winblad Venture Partners

-Winblad is a co-founders of Hummer Winblad Venture Partners and managing partner.
+Winblad is a co-founder of Hummer Winblad Venture Partners and a managing partner.
 The company was one of the first to invest in software.
 She is currently a director at OptiMine Software and was previously a director at Ace Metrix until 2020.

 IA Ventures

-Ehrenberg has been a managing partner at IA Ventures since 2009.
-He focuses on advertising, financial technology and media.
-He gained a great deal of experience working on Wall Street for 17 years and is on the board and director at various companies, such as TransferWise.
+Ehrenberg has been a founding partner at IA Ventures since 2009.
+He focuses on advertising, financial technology, and media.
+He gained a great deal of experience working on Wall Street for 17 years and is on the board and director at various companies, such as TransferWise

 Twitter: @infoarbitrage